-There comes a point in every freelancer’s working life when they have to ask themselves that all-important question – should you take the leap into the unknown and grow your business?
+There comes the point in every freelancer’s working life when they have to ask themselves that all-important question – should you take the leap into the unknown and grow your business?

 At this exciting stage, you’ll no doubt be facing a barrier to expansion – and that’s your own available time and resource to handle increasing workload.
 If you’re in so much demand, what next?
 Take on other freelancers?
-Hire your first member of staff?
-Go into business with someone else?
+Hire your first member of staff or go into business with someone else?

-There are various options, of which we’ll do our best to explore in depth later.
+There are various options, of which we’ll do our best to explore in-depth later.
 But first, ask yourself this: do you even want to grow?
 It’s a relevant question that often gets overlooked.
-Because if you’re making good money, have a great reputation and are enjoying repeat business – is there a way you can stay there and continue as a freelancer?
+Because if you’re making good money, have an excellent reputation and are enjoying repeat business – is there a way you can stay there and continue as a freelancer?
 These are crucial points to consider, first and foremost.

 The case against growth

-Costs go up, pressure increases: Because you’ll be employing other people, you’ll be pressured to win more work and keep going.
-If you fantasised about having an easier life to freelancing, that won’t exist when you have staff.
+Costs go up and pressure increases: Because you’ll be employing other people, you’ll be pressured to win more work and keep going.
+If you fantasised about having a more comfortable life to freelancing, that won’t exist when you have staff.
 Instead, you’ll always be looking for the next client.

 Stress levels can rocket: That dirty word stress will rear its ugly head again and again, just as it did when you were on your own.
 There will be times when you are tearing your hair out and feel very much alone.

-Profits can go down, not up: You’re taking on more work and winning bigger projects or clients, so where’s all the money you once enjoyed?
+Profits can go down, not up: You’re taking on more work and winning more significant projects or clients, so where’s all the money you once enjoyed?
 Staff, office rent, computers, furniture, software – they all add up.
 Prepare to take an initial hit when you decide to grow.